Shin Ramyun

-Shin Ramyun, well known for its spicy flavor, is produced in at least four varieties: the original Shin Ramyun and Shin Ramyun Black, which was introduced in 2011 as well as Super Spicy, which was released in 2019, and, finally, a shrimp flavor that is only available in China.
+Shin Ramyun, well known for its spicy flavor, is produced in at least four varieties: the original Shin Ramyun and Shin Ramyun Black, which was introduced in 2011 as well as Super Spicy, which was released in 2019, and a shrimp flavor that is only available in China and Singapore.
 A standard package of Shin Ramyun consists of noodles, a packet of flavoring powder (soup base), and a packet of vegetable flakes.
-Shin Ramyun Black contains an extra packet of beef stock soup, which gives the soup a more intensely savory flavor.
+Shin Ramyun Black contains an extra packet of beef soup stock, which gives the soup a more intensely savory flavor.
+Additionally, an extra-spicy variant, Shin Red, was introduced in 2020.

 History

 Shin Ramyun was introduced in October 1986 by Nongshim.
-The Nongshim R&D team came up with the idea of Sogogijanguk, a cabbage and beef stew, which is one of the most popular traditional South Korean dishes.
+The Nongshim R&D team was inspired by sogogi jangguk, a popular Korean spicy cabbage and beef stew.

-After Shin Ramyun was introduced, Nongshim's market share hit 46.3% in 1987, and exceeded 50% for the first time in 1988 (53.8%).
+After Shin Ramyun was introduced, Nongshim's share of the instant noodle market hit 46.3% in 1987, and exceeded 50% for the first time in 1988 (53.8%).
 With the market share of over 20% just by itself, Shin Ramyun is a leading brand of the instant noodles in Korea.

+In 2007, Nongshim launched a kimchi-flavoured version of Shin Ramyun.

 In August 2014, Nongshim revised its recipe for noodle blocks across its line for a chewier consistency, along with a revamped external packaging.

-In 2007 Nongshim launched a Kimchi Flavour version of Shin Ramyun.